CHAPTERS 49-51

 “What happened?”

-“I tried to get my test subject out, but we got caught,” James said, hoarsely.
+“I tried to get a prisoner out but we got caught,” James said, hoarsely.
 “Benson injected me with his pet project.”
 His voice wavered.
 “I don’t think I was supposed to survive it.
 I don’t know if I have yet.”

 Another long silence ensued, as she grappled with what both of them knew they could not say where someone could hear them.
 “I’m sorry.”